Bloodika/yellow-belt-final/NOTES.md

 When I want to play the game \
 Then the board need to contain mines

+### UAT2.2

+Given an empty board \
+When I want to play the game \
+Then the board needs 3 mines

 # TechDebt

 - Can it be bigger/smaller than 3x3? 🐶